hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 ## Connection Timeout

 The connection timeout is controlled by the `hazelcast.networking.connectionTimeoutMilliseconds` configuration option.
 It is the timeout value in milliseconds for a member to accept the client connection requests.
 More precisely, it is the client socket connection timeout for connecting to a member.
 If the member does not respond within the timeout, the client will retry to connect as many as `ClientNetworkConfig.GetConnectionAttemptPeriod()` times.
-FIXME?

 This timeout is also used to control other socket connections such as Cloud Discovery.